How is Zeffy free?

 105. Recipe swap

 You know it.
 I know it.
 We all know it.
-Or, wish we did.
-Well, a recipe swap is the perfect time to get it: the recipe you've always wanted.
+Or wish we did.
+Well, a recipe swap is the perfect time to get the recipe you've always wanted.

 A lazy long weekend.
 A street full of neighbours.
-You know what they say, one person's stuff is another's treasure.
+One person's clutter is another person's treasure.
 Encourage participants to sell as much as they can with proceeds going to a good cause.
-Don't forget to throw in a BBQ and some entertainment!
+Don't forget to add a BBQ and some entertainment!

 108. School fun night

-A school fun night is a fun way to spend a night with your family and friends.
+A school fun night is a fun way to spend an evening with your family and friends.
 Families buy tickets, treats, snacks, drinks and go from activity to activity winning tickets and prizes as they go.
 A creative way to raise money for your school every year.

 109. Food truck festival